Stainless Steel Chimney Pipe

 by WoodStovePro WoodStovePro

-Stainless steel grades 304L, 316L and 316Ti have altered compositions that have been developed to achieve different attributes.
+Stainless steel grades 304L, 316L, and 316Ti have altered compositions to achieve different attributes.
 In the case of 304L and 316L, the carbon has been reduced.
-Carbon strengthens austenite so it is a useful alloying element in stainless steels used in applications like boiler tubes that operate at high temperature.
-Carbon has no other useful function and can be detrimental to corrosion resistance under certain circumstances.4 316Ti is a titanium stabilized version of 316 used where good resistance to intergranular corrosion and high temperature strength is required.5 So 316Ti is sometimes used in components that require elevated temperature strength and corrosion resistance such as flexible chimney liners.
+Carbon strengthens austenite, so it is a useful alloying element in stainless steels used in applications like boiler tubes, which operate at high temperatures.
+Carbon has no other useful function and can reduce corrosion resistance under certain circumstances.[5]
+A titanium-stabilized version (316Ti) of 316 is sometimes used in components that require elevated temperature strength and corrosion resistance, such as flexible chimney liners.[6]

 If you have any questions, please leave a comment or send us an email.
 We are always happy to help.

-1 British Stainless Steel Association - SSAS Information Sheet No.1.1 – March 2001
+1. British Stainless Steel Association - SSAS Information Sheet No.1.1 – March 2001

-2 The Southern Africa Stainless Steel Development Association (SASSDA) website
+2. The Southern Africa Stainless Steel Development Association (SASSDA) website

-3 International Stainless Steel Forum (ISSF) – The Ferritic Solution: Properties, Advantages, Applications – 2007
+4. International Stainless Steel Forum (ISSF) – The Ferritic Solution: Properties, Advantages, Applications – 2007

-4 International Molybdenum Association (IMOA) – Practical Guidelines for the Fabrication of High Performance Austenitic Stainless Steels - 2010
+5. International Molybdenum Association (IMOA) – Practical Guidelines for the Fabrication of High Performance Austenitic Stainless Steels - 2010

-5 Australian Stainless Steel Development Association (ASSDA) website
+6. Australian Stainless Steel Development Association (ASSDA) website

 Comments